 Copying without a Screenrights licence

-Under the New Zealand Copyright Act, educational institutions without a Screenrights licence may infringing copyright. if they copy or communicate any programmes without covered by the agreement.
+Under the New Zealand Copyright Act, educational institutions without a Screenrights licence may infringing copyright if they copy or communicate any programmes without being covered by the agreement.
 Failure to get a Screenrights licence means that you will miss out on a comprehensive right to copy programs from television, radio and the internet.